88markus88/ESP32_ePaper_Barograph/README.md

 1. Control (ePaperBarograf.cpp): Timing, preferences storage, measurement, data storage & recalculations, hibernation
 2. Graphics (ePaperGraphics.cpp): Graphics functions for ePaper display
 3. Bluetooth configuration (ePaperBluetooth.cpp): Serial Bluetooth functions for adjustment of settings.
 Serial Bluetooth can only be used with the Lolin32 Lite - the CrowPanel has an ESP32S3 which only supports Bluetooth Low Energy (BLE).
+4. BLE configuation - presently experimental and not yet functional
 ### Libraries
 - OneWire                  : needed for BME280
 - Arduino Unified Sensor   : needed for BME280